 - A. Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowable or are limited as to reimbursement. - B. The Town has elected not to use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.

-3. Noncash federal awards
+3. Noncash awards at fair value

-The Town received and expended \$34,621 of USDA donated commodities under the National School Lunch Program.
+The Town received and expended \$48,195 of USDA donated commodities under the National School Lunch Program.

 4. Prior year findings and questioned costs

 There were no prior audit findings or questioned costs.